Aimcomlt/ai-powered-metaverse-platform/README.md

 - **VALIDATOR_ROLE** – required for task validation flows like `ProofOfObservation.validateTask` or `PoO_TaskFlow.rewardAfterTask`.
 - **DEFAULT_ADMIN_ROLE** – allows role management through `grantRole` and `revokeRole`.

+Roles are granted by an account holding `DEFAULT_ADMIN_ROLE` (typically a DAO multisig).
+Request the needed role from the administrator or execute `grantRole(<ROLE>, <address>)` using an admin account.
 Ensure the connected wallet has the appropriate role before performing these actions in the UI.
 Scripts
 npm start: Runs the app in development mode. npm test: Launches the test runner.